provectus/kafka-ui/.github/ISSUE_TEMPLATE/k8s.md

 **Set up**
 <!--
-(How do you run the app?
+How do you run the app?
+Please provide as much info as possible:
-Which version of the app are you running?
-Provide either docker image version or check commit hash at the top left corner.
-We won't be able to help you without this information.)
+1. App version (docker image version or check commit hash at the top left corner in UI)
+2. Helm chart version, if you use one
+3. Any IAAC configs

+We might close the issue without further explanation if you don't provide such information.
 -->